Ghost Towns In Iowa

 Carrollton is a ghost town that was once the county government seat.
 It was named after Charles Carroll, who signed the Declaration of Independence.

-Carrollton was founded around 1850, and by 1855 the county government was established.
+Carrollton was founded around 1850, and the county government was established by 1855.
 The town’s growth was slow, but a courthouse was built three years after the county government’s settlement.

 The town’s fall started in 1867 with the completion of the Northwestern Railroad.
 Two years later, in 1869, Carrollton lost the county seat to Carroll City.
 The population declined until the last resident left, leaving empty buildings, homes, and other structures.